-2.21 Where the pension scheme of a firm has a financial interest in an entity relevant to an engagement, or in the entity's affiliates, and the firm has any influence over the trustees' investment decisions (other than indirect strategic and policy decisions), the self-interest threat created is such that no safeguards can eliminate it or reduce it to a level where independence is not compromised.
-In other cases (for example, where the pension scheme invests through a collective investment scheme and the firm's influence is limited to investment policy decisions, such as the allocation between different categories of investment), the Ethics Partner considers the acceptability of the position, having regard to the materiality of the financial interest to the pension scheme.
+2.19 Where the pension scheme of a firm has a financial interest in an entity relevant to an engagement, or in the entity's affiliates, and the firm has any influence over the trustees' investment decisions (other than indirect strategic and policy decisions), the self-interest threat created is such that no safeguards can eliminate it or reduce it to a level where independence is not compromised.
+Where the pension scheme invests through a collective investment scheme and the firm's influence is limited to investment policy decisions, such as the allocation between different categories of investment, the Ethics Partner considers the acceptability of the position, having regard to the materiality of the financial interest to the pension scheme.